Pope Gregory I: Lives

 In Britain, appreciation for Gregory remained strong even after his death, with him being called Gregorius noster ("our Gregory") by the British.
 It was in Britain, at a monastery in Whitby, that the first full-length life of Gregory was written, c.
 713, by a monk or, possibly, a nun.
 Appreciation of Gregory in Rome and Italy itself, however, did not come until later.
 The first vita of Gregory written in Italy was not produced until Johannes Hymonides (aka John the Deacon) in the 9th century.

 Monuments

 The namesake church of San Gregorio al Celio (largely rebuilt from the original edifices during the 17th and 18th centuries) remembers his work.
 One of the three oratories annexed, the oratory of Saint Silvia, is said to lie over the tomb of Gregory's mother.

 In England, Gregory, along with Augustine of Canterbury, is revered as the apostle of the land and the source of the nation's conversion.

+Throne

+An ancient marble chair, which is believed to be the chair of Pope Gregory the Great, is kept in the church San Gregorio Magno al Celio in Rome.